emipa606/ReclaimReuseRecycle/README.md

 ![Image](https://i.imgur.com/Z4GOv8H.png)

-# Harvest implants &amp; bionics from corpses and prepare them for reuse by your colonists
+# Harvest implants and bionics from corpses and prepare them for reuse by your colonists

 This mods adds a new "Harvesting bench" with a new job: Harvesting corpses for [u]artificial[/u] parts.
 Those parts can then be refurbished to allow reuse (or sale) by your colonists at a "refurbushment bench".